-For some, the $29/mo price tag for 3 installations (plus $9/mo for each additional site) might be a bit expensive.
+For some, the starting price of $20/month for the personal plan may seem a bit pricey compared to other hosting plans that start at lower prices (generally other shared hosting plans are very cheap – but also slow).
 But you have to remember that the extra expense you’re paying for is fully managed WordPress hosting.
 If you want to save some cash, you can always checkout a shared hosting plan elsewhere but you won’t get the features, speed and support you find with managed hosting.

 There are a also good number of disallowed plugins with Media Temple, but this really shouldn’t impact you too much once you take a look at the list.
 For the most part plugins are disallowed because they are duplicating functions already performed by Media Temple, or because they can cause performance issues due to they way they work or the amount of resources they require.

 The other feature you might miss is multisite.
 I did try to enable it, and I went through all the steps just fine.
 I accessed my site via FTP (you can grab your SFTP information right from your Account Center Settings page), edited my .htaccess and wp.config files, and activated it via my WordPress dashboard.
 I even created a few sub-sites, but unfortunately none of them worked – I was just taken back to my main site dashboard each time I tried to go to a new sub-site.
 But maybe this is a feature Media Temple could consider adding in the future.

 Other than these few limitations, Media Temple’s managed WordPress hosting is awesome.
 It has tons of great features you (or your clients) are sure to love.